tweag/rules_nixpkgs/examples/toolchains/go/README.md

 Go Toolchain Example
 ====================

 This is an example Go project that uses `rules_go`.

-It should build and run both with or without Nix installed.
+If the Nix package manager is present in the build environment, this example will use Nix to provide the Go toolchain.
+Otherwise, it will use the toolchain provided by `rules_go` and not rely on Nix at all.

 # Usage